bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/components/navbar.md

 ## Color schemes

-`BNavbar` supports the standard Bootstrap v4 available background color variants.
-Set the variant prop to one of the following values to change the background color: primary, success, info, warning, danger, dark, or light.
+`BNavbar` supports the standard Bootstrap v5 available background color variants.
+Set the variant prop to one of the following values to change the background color: primary, secondary, success, info, warning, danger, dark, light, or any of the \*-subtle variants.

-Control the text color by setting `type` prop to `light` for use with light background color variants, or dark for dark background color variants.
+Control the text color by setting `data-bs-theme` prop to `dark` for use with dark background color variants, or `light` for light background color variants.

 ## Placement